 We provide a safe learning environment for our Looked after Pupils ensuring that their individual needs are met by maintaining good communication with those caring for the child, social services and support services.
 We commit to attending reviewing meetings and ensuring the targets set on Personal Education Plans are integrated into school life.

 GIFTED AND TALENTED

 A High Achiever can be usually defined as the top 5-10% of academic achievers however high achievers are also identified in non-academic areas.

 We are committed to providing an environment which encourages all pupils, including more able pupils to maximise their potential a high level of performance in an academic and non-academic areas.

 We aim to encourage pupils to be independent learners and provide work at an appropriate level and opportunities for pupils to work with like minded peers both within school and the wider community.

-Provision for pupils is through quality first teaching and differentiation in the classroom, teacher expectation of pupil performance and additional learning groups such as Quest.
+Provision for pupils is through quality first teaching, differentiation in the classroom and teacher expectation of pupil performance.
 Frithwood has links with Brunel University and local secondary schools and there are also opportunities for pupils to attend inter school competitions across the borough.